The name Seddwech first arose amongst the Anglo-Saxon

 Early Notables of the Seddwech family (pre 1700)

-, known as the “apostle of the Isle of Ely” and “Doomsday Sedgwick"; Obadiah Sedgwick (c.1600-1658), an English clergyman of Presbyterian views, a member of the Westminster Assembly; Thomas...
-Another 71 words (5 lines of text) are included under the topic Early Seddwech Notables in all our PDF Extended History products and printed products wherever possible.
+William Sedgwick (ca.1610-1669), was an English Puritan...
+Another 111 words (8 lines of text) are included under the topic Early Seddwech Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Seddwech family to the New World and Oceana